Lkra201/IT6041-Individual/README.md

 ### The first task I worked on is creating the System Design Document.This included the following tasks:

 - Listing the Data Access Design.
--Listing and describing the Functional Decomposition.
+- Listing and describing the Functional Decomposition.
--Investigating different database types that would suit our Web Application.
+- Investigating different database types that would suit our Web Application.
--Listing the Security Design.
+- Listing the Security Design.
--Listing and describing the user roles and permissions.
+- Listing and describing the user roles and permissions.
--Listing the User Interface Design.
+- Listing the User Interface Design.
--Setting up the base for the UI Design.
+- Setting up the base for the UI Design.
--Setting up the Boiler Plate Dependancies.
+- Setting up the Boiler Plate Dependancies.
--Create and complete the Control book.
+- Create and complete the Control book.
-> Drafted and finalized the Contact Page, Donate Goods Page, Login Page and Sign-up page.
+- Drafted and finalized the Contact Page, Donate Goods Page, Login Page and Sign-up page.
-> Created the GoFund Me Link and Page.
+- Created the GoFund Me Link and Page.